Dominic Bedendo

-Dominic Bedendo (born 09 July 2002) is an Australian rules footballer who plays for the Port Melbourne Football Club in the Victorian Football League (VFL).
-He previously played professionally for the for the Western Bulldogs in the Australian Football League (AFL) after being selected with pick 55 in the 2020 AFL draft.
+Dominic Bedendo (born 9 July 2002) is an Australian rules footballer who plays for the Port Melbourne Football Club in the Victorian Football League (VFL).
+He previously played professionally for the Western Bulldogs in the Australian Football League (AFL) after being selected with pick 55 in the 2020 AFL draft.

 Career

 Bedendo grew up in Myrtleford and played for Myrtleford and Murray Bushrangers prior to being drafted in the 2020 AFL draft.

 After spending time in the VFL with Footscray, he made his debut for the Bulldogs in their 2022 Round 16 loss to Brisbane, kicking a goal on debut.

 After only managing two games over four seasons at the club, he was delisted at the end of the 2024 season.